 Accommodation and Meals

-Accommodations and meals are not included for the 1-day trip.
+Accommodations and meals are not included in the 1-day trip.
 For the 2-day trip hut accommodations are included at the Castle Mountain Hut as are meals from lunch on day 1 to lunch on day 2.

 Accommodation in Canmore is not included.
-A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo style accommodation with kitchens or suites.
+A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo-style accommodation with kitchens or suites.
 We recommend that you book your accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.

 Excess luggage can be left at your hotel or our office.